 Tune in wherever you get your podcasts!

 Trainer Chelsea has also been able to share this sport and related training on some other platforms.
-She was featured on the podcast Pure Dog Talk and Dogs and Deadlifts to talk about dog-powered sports.
+She was featured on the podcast Pure Dog Talk, Dogs and Deadlifts, and Dog Works Radio to talk about training and dog-powered sports.

 "When I signed up for your first class a few months ago I was not sure it was going to be useful.
 My dog is very driven and loves to pull, I can run pretty well already, we were already doing quite well and I thought that simply running and occasionally giving a command would get me where I wanted to get.
 I quickly realized I was wrong.
 We took a step back and worked on our foundations during class.
 I quickly started seeing a difference on the trails."